 A detailed description of the purpose of the proposed dredging and an analysis of compliance with the policies and regulations of the SMP shall be required for all dredging applications.
-Materials prepared for state or federal permits such as an HPA may be used to support the analysis.
+Materials prepared for federal or state permits such as an HPA may be used to support the analysis.

-6.05 IN-WATER STRUCTURES
+6.05 IN-WATER STRUCTURE SHORELINE MODIFICATIONS

-This section applies to in-water structures, such as dams, groins, and weirs that are built by humans and located waterward of the OHWM.
+This section applies to in-water structures, such as breakwaters, jetties, dams, groins, and weirs that are built by humans and located waterward of the OHWM.
+This section does not apply to public and private docks, launch ramps, marinas, piers, and port development that facilitate water access, the launching or mooring of vessels, or marine terminals and moorage structures, which are regulated in SMP Section 5.07.

 - A. Design in-water structures to be compatible with the long-term use of resources, such as public access, recreation, and fish migration. - B. Locate, design, construct, and maintain in-water structures to give due consideration to: - 1.
 The full range of public interests; - 2.
-Watershed processes, including prevention of damage to other properties and other shoreline resources from alterations to geologic and hydrologic processes; - 3.
-Scenic vistas; - 4.
+Watershed processes, including prevention of damage to other properties and other shoreline resources from alterations to geologic and hydrologic processes; - Scenic vistas; - 4.
 Historic and cultural resources; and - 5.
-Ecological functions, with special emphasis on protecting and restoring priority habitats and species. - C. Site and design in-water structures to be consistent with appropriate engineering principles, including guidelines of the WDFW, Natural Resources Conservation Service, and the USACE. - D. Incorporate applicable watershed, surface water management, and restoration plans in the planning and design of in-water structures. - E. Encourage nonstructural and non-regulatory methods to protect, enhance, and restore shoreline ecological functions as an alternative to in-water structures. - F. Consider alternatives to hard in-water structures, such as soft in-water structures or several smaller discontinuous structures, as part of an application where physical conditions make such alternatives with less impact feasible. - G. Incorporate native vegetation as part of the design of in-water structures to enhance ecological functions, create a more natural appearance, improve ecological processes, and provide more flexibility for long-term shoreline management. - H. Require a shoreline conditional use permit for dams, weirs, and similar structures, except for those structures installed to protect or restore ecological functions, such as woody debris, engineered logiams, or habitat-forming rock weirs installed in streams. - I. Only allow groins and weirs to be placed waterward of the OHWM in limited instances.
+Ecological functions, with special emphasis on protecting and restoring priority habitats and species. - C. Site and design in-water structures to be consistent with appropriate engineering principles, including guidelines of the WDFW, Natural Resources Conservation Service, and the USACE. - D. Encourage non-structural and non-regulatory methods to protect, enhance, and restore shoreline ecological functions as an alternative to in-water structures. - E. Incorporate native vegetation as part of the design of in-water structure to enhance ecological functions, create a more natural appearance, improve ecological processes, and provide more flexibility for long-term shoreline management. - F. Incorporate applicable watershed, surface water management, and restoration plans in the planning and design of in-water structures. - G. Consider alternatives to hard in-water structures, such as soft in-water structures or several smaller discontinuous structures, as part of an application where physical conditions make such alternatives with less impact feasible. - H. Require a shoreline conditional use permit for dams, weirs, and similar structures, except for those structures installed to protect or restore ecological functions, such as woody debris, engineered logiams, or habitat-forming rock weirs. - I. Only allow groins and weirs to be placed waterward of the OHWM in limited instances.